The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

 At the beginning of the Sprint, the Development team receives some User Stories (ideas and needs that the customer expects to be made soon), prepared, and prioritized by the Product Owner role.

-The development team chooses precisely how much User Stories can develop through the upcoming Sprint and how exactly the work will be done.
+The development team chooses precisely how many User Stories can be developed through the upcoming Sprint and how exactly the work will be done.
 Again, no one has to pressure the team to take on more tasks than they can accomplish.
-The Scrum Master role intervenes in pressure situations and recalls that such stress is highly likely to lead to burnout, problems, and defects instead of quality work and a stable product.
+The Scrum Master role intervenes in tense situations and recalls that such stress is highly likely to lead to burnout, problems, and defects instead of quality work and a stable product.

-The Goal of Sprint is an abstract concept published in the official Scrum Guide, which refers to the idea that the team should set some achievable goals for their work period (Sprint).
-The goal should explain why the team is doing their current product increment and direct the team.
-It is also indicated that the Sprint may be terminated if the purpose of the Sprint becomes obsolete.
+The Goal of a Sprint is an abstract concept published in the official Scrum Guide, which refers to the idea that the team should set some achievable goals for their work period (Sprint).
+The goal should explain why the current product increment is being developed and direct the team towards achieving the goal.
+It is also indicated that the Sprint may be terminated if its purpose becomes obsolete.
 The goal of the Sprint is defined during the Sprint Planning event by the entire Scrum team.

-Popular literature disseminates the following purposes of a practical Sprint goal:
+Popular literature spreads the following purposes of a practical Sprint goal:

 - To help prioritize work during sprints.